nablarch/nablarch-document/en/application_framework/application_framework/libraries/database/universal_dao.rst

 .. _`universal_dao_jpa_annotations`:

-JPA annotation that can be used for Entity
+Jakarta Persistence annotation that can be used for Entity
 ---------------------------------------------------------------------
-JPA annotations that can be used for entity are as follows.
+Jakarta Persistence annotations that can be used for entity are as follows.

 * Annotation configured in class